 - Unfamiliar setting – So, you have decided to spend a few days at your parent’s house, with the baby, of course.
 The unfamiliar setting will not help the baby settle down and sleep when he/she needs to.
 Although you can’t exactly pack the entire nursing room and haul it on holiday with you, you can certainly make the place the baby sleeps feel more familiar and homey.
 So, feel free to bring along comfort items (i.e. favourite stuffed animal), his/her crib bedding and sheets, or a lullaby CD you play for your child at naptime.

-- Nap timing – If the baby’s nap schedule builds in too much awake time during the day (is either getting too short naps or no naps at all), the you will most likely have an overtired baby at bedtime that will wake too early or sleep very poorly.
+- Nap timing – If the baby’s nap schedule builds in too much awake time during the day (is either getting too short naps or no naps at all), you will most likely have an overtired baby at bedtime that will wake too early or sleep very poorly.
 Refer to my earlier article on Naps.

-There are some other reasons that may cause your baby to wake up early which take some time to handle appropriately, such as:
+There are some other reasons that may cause your baby to wake up early, which take some time to handle appropriately, such as:

-Sometimes, a sick baby or toddler sleeps more that she/he usually does.
+Sometimes, a sick baby or toddler sleeps more than she/he usually does.
 It is the normal response of the body to help fight the invader.
 Unfortunately, being ill also means that he/she will also probably wake up more often than usual, which is particularly true for stomach bugs.
 The only thing you can do is just give the child the medication your paediatrician has prescribed and patiently wait for it to pass.

-Having a baby that was sleeping well suddenly starting to wake at night is definitely a test of your patience and a phase in the baby’s life that can drain on your energy.
+Having a baby that was sleeping well suddenly starting to wake at night is definitely a test of your patience and a phase in the baby’s life that can drain your energy.
 The good news is that it is a temporary situation and often means that your baby is simply developing just as he/she should.

 At around four months old, the baby’s sleeping patterns start to become more like that of an adult (cycling between deep and light sleep).
-If the baby is still unable to settle him/herself back to sleep, you can expect more frequent wake ups as the child moves between these sleep stages.
+If the baby is still unable to settle him/herself back to sleep, you can expect more frequent wake-ups as the child moves between these sleep stages.
 The same can occur every time the baby is learning a new skill (i.e. around 8 months when the baby is crawling) or during potty training.

 Try to maintain your naptime and bedtime routine and avoid using props (i.e. rocking or feeding) to help the child sleep.
-Also, be patient and give the baby the chance to settle him/herself to sleep.
+Also, be patient and give the baby a chance to settle him/herself to sleep.